posmishka/linux/i3/Xephyr.md

 to I just have 2 separate Firefox windows, one inside the Xephyr window, and the other one normally on a different workspace for actual full screen.

-The name of the Xephyr package varies from distro to distro.  xserver-xephyr, otherwise just google it.
+server-xephyr, otherwise just google it.

-So, to get everything running, first open a spare terminal.
+to get everything running:
+1. first open a spare terminal.
 From there, run

 Xephyr -ac -resizeable -br -reset -terminate 2> /dev/null :1 &